12 page speed optimization tips (to CRUSH your load time)

 When you discover errors, investigate further and take steps to fix them.

-12. Time delay third party scripts with Google Tag Manager or Lazy Load
+11. Time delay third-party scripts with Google Tag Manager or Lazy Load

 Why should you do it?

-Even if third party scripts can be heavy, some up them are essential for our website.
+Even if third-party scripts can be heavy, some of them are essential for our website.
 So we can’t eliminate them completely.

 But can we improve page speed while retaining these scripts?